rbmanez/Prosper-IT-Consulting-Internship/README.md

 </div>
 ```

-###### menu/menu_create.html before fix.
+###### menu/menu_create.html.
 Notice how it contains `{% include "menu/menu_base.html" %}`, which is the template that only contains content specific for it's home page.
-This created an awkward stacking of the home page template on top that happened for the Menu App's create, details, and inspiration pages.
+This created an awkward stacking of the home page content on top of the create page content.
+This happened for the Menu App's create, details, and inspiration pages. (before fix)
 ```django
 {% extends "base.html" %}
 {% load static %}